ShortDevelopment/HGGMoodleClient/README.md

 ### Paramater Documentation
 https://github.com/moodle/moodle <br/>
 Search for "<i>externallib.php</i>" file<i>s</i>.
 There you can find the paramteter declaration.<br/>
-You'll find this function multiple times; choos the one with the correct enpoint type (look at the path the function is in).
+You'll find this file multiple times; choos the one with the correct enpoint type (look at the path the function is in).

 ## "API" Documentation